 Leon started swimming and gymnastics from the age of two and took up competitive diving when he was eight.
 By age 11, he was a national champion.
 Leon represented Great Britain at three Summer Olympic Games and was a member of the Great Britain team for 16 years.

 Among his many awards, he’s won a Bronze medal in the the 1999 European Aquatics Championships and a Silver medal in the men’s 10 meter platform at the 2002 Commonwealth Games.
 In the 2004 Summer Olympics in Athens, he won the Silver medal in the men’s synchronized 10-metre platform.

 In 1998, Leon invented the what was then considered the World’s most difficult dive.
 Taylor now works as a public speaker, presenter, conference host, BBC commentator and mentor to members of the British team.
-He’s the other of a book called, Mentor.
+He’s the author of a book called Mentor.

 - How Much Water to Drink